Brian Kekovich

-Brian Kekovich (born 7 January 1946) christened Branko is a former Australian rules footballer in the VFL/AFL, who played for two seasons with the Carlton Football Club.
+Brian Kekovich (7 January 1946 – 28 October 2025) was an Australian rules footballer in the Victorian Football League (now the Australian Football League), who played for two seasons with the Carlton Football Club.

 A strong, dominant, talented, and courageous player, who was able to play hard and well through extreme pain, and always alert to the position of his teammates, his otherwise long and productive VFL career was brought to a sudden end when he was forced to retire after suffering a severe back injury.